sonamsaini-01/safe-haven-companion/README.md

 ---

-## 📄 License

-This project is built with [Lovable](https://lovable.dev) and is open for educational and hackathon purposes.

----

 ## 🙏 Acknowledgments

-- **Lovable** — For the incredible AI-powered development platform
 - **Supabase** — For the robust backend infrastructure
 - **shadcn/ui** — For the beautiful UI component library
 - **OpenStreetMap & Leaflet** — For the open-source mapping solution